manifold-lang/manifold-frontend/README.md

 Manifold is a reimagining of a hardware design language that remains true to the underlying domain, like VHDL and Verilog, while also leveraging 30 years of improved language design, like CλaSH and MyHDL.

-Manifold doesn't only do digitial circuits -- it can be extended to design all kinds of systems, including analog circuits, microfluidics, and mechanical systems.

-You should use manifold becase

- - it allows you to design circuits, microfluidics, and other systems in an elegant and consistent way
- - it allows you to express solutions to hard problems in simple text files
- - it allows you to encapsulate these solutions within "modules"
- - it allows you to reuse these modules within your own projects
- - it allows you to share modules between projects, people, and organizations
- - it allows you to leverage the ecosystem of poweful software development tools
+In particular, Manifold provides

+ - affordances for creating reusable modules a package manager to enable
+ - widespread distribution of modules a functional programming inspired language
+ - that is true to the underlying domain a flexible compilation system, capable
+ - of targeting not on;y digital hardware but other areas of system engineering
+ - such as microfluidics a powerful constraint system capable of representing
+ - complex requirements

+# Scope

+*TODO

 # Philosophy

-**The compiler should work hard so that you don't have to.** (But hopefully the compiler can be as elegant as the code it compiles!)
-Prefer implicit specification over explicit.
-Provide smart defaults and painless overrides.
-Do as much work as possible at compile time.
-Allow developers to express domain logic as naturally as possible and let the compiler decide how to implement it.
+**The compiler should work hard so that developers don't have to.
+Prefer **implicit specification over explicit.
+Provide smart defaults and painless **overrides.
+Do as much work at compile time as possible.
+Allow developers to **express domain logic as naturally as possible and let the compiler decide how **to implement it.
+Use type inference wherever possible.
+Batteries included but **removable.

-**Optimize for readability over writeability.** Developers spend 15 hours reading code and 5 hours modifying code for every 1 hour of writing code.
-Avoid confusing abbreviations or acronyms.
-Enforce part-of-speech naming conventions.
+**Optimize for readability over writeability.
+Developers spend 15 hours reading **code and 5 hours modifying code for every 1 hour of writing code.
+Avoid **confusing abbreviations or acronyms.
+Enforce part-of-speech naming **conventions.
 Prefer longer, descriptive, unambiguous names (within reason).
-Code should be as self-documenting as possible.
-Brevity is best for both readability and writeability.
+**Code should be as self-documenting as possible.
+Brevity is best for both **readability and writeability.

-**Be true to the underlying domain.** Borrow concepts from sequential programming where possible but avoid inaccurate polysonomy.
-Expose all hardware primitives available as naturally as possible.
+**Be high to the underlying domain.
+Borrow concepts from sequential programming **where possible but avoid inaccurate polysonomy.
+Expose all hardware primitives **available as naturally as possible.

-**Build powerful self-hosted abstractions atop a minimal set of primitives.**
+**Build powerful self-hosted abstractions atop a minimal set of primitives.
-Provide a powerful macro system to create the illusion of complex language features.
-Build smart abstractions around complexity.
+**Provide a powerful macro system to create the illusion of complex language **features.
+Build facades around complicated subsystems.

 # Terminology, Notation and Conventions

 ## Naming Conventions

-In order to make Manifold readable and logically consistent, naming conventions are enforced by a linguistic linter that runs, by default, during every compilation (*not implemented yet*).
+In order to make Manifold readable and logically consistent, naming conventions are enforced by a linter that runs, by default, during every compilation.

-In particular, you are required to

- - avoid all acronyms and abbreviations that are not taught in introductory computer science courses, except where doing so becomes awkward or defies strong convention
+ - Avoid all acronyms and abbreviations that are not taught in introductory
+ - computer science courses, except where doing so becomes awkward or defies
- - write type names in `UpperCamelCase` and all other names in `lowerCamelCase`
+ - strong convention Write type names in `UpperCamelCase` and all other names in
- - always use the same word to refer to the same idea and different words to refer to different ideas (avoid confusing polysemy and unnecessary synonymy)
+ - `lowerCamelCase` Always use the same word to refer to the same idea and
+ - different words to refer to different ideas (avoid confusing polysemy and
- - Prefer verb phrases for function names and noun phrases for all other names, except where doing so becomes awkward or defies strong convention
+ - unnecessary synonymy) Prefer verb phrases for function names and noun phrases
+ - for all other names, except where doing so becomes awkward or defies strong
- - Prefer one word names to two word names, two word names to three word names, etc.
+ - convention Prefer one word names to two word names, two word names to three
+ - word names, etc. Prefer shorter simpler words to longer more complicated
+ - words

 # Frontend Language

-The front end language is what most users interact with most of the time.
-This is the language used for designing real systems with Manifold.

-## Variables and Expressions

-*TODO basic introduction*
+The Manifold frontend language elegantly expresses systems across many problem domains, including digital hardware and microfluidics, as text.

 ## Booleans

 The most fundamental type in Manifold is the `manifold.Boolean` type.
-A `manifold.Boolean` represents a single bit of information: true or false, represented as `manifold.true` or `manifold.false`.
+A `manifold.Boolean` represents a single bit of information (true or false), represented as `manifold.true` or `manifold.false`.
 For example, we might turn on our time machine by setting

 ```
-manifold.Boolean timeMachineActivated = manifold.true
+manifold.Boolean timeMachineOn = manifold.true
 ```

-The compiler can infer the type of the variable so it is equivalent to write
+The compiler can generally infer the type of a variable so it is equivalent to write

 ```
-timeMachineActivated = manifold.true
+transmogrifier = manifold.true
 ```

 ## Compiletime vs Runtime

-In Manifold, you write domain logic as naturally as possible and let the compiler decide how to represent that logic in hardware.
+In Manifold, you should domain logic as naturally as possible and let the compiler decide how to represent that logic in hardware.

 To this end, almost any expression in Manifold can be evaluated either